google/vim-syncopate/README.md

 ## So how's this different from plain :TOhtml?

 Mainly convenience.
-Under the hood, `:SyncopateExportToBrowser` will:
+Under the hood, `:SyncopateExportToClipboard` will:

 1. Switch to the default `colorscheme` (it shows up better on white backgrounds).
 2. Create the HTML version of your vim buffer.
-3. Save the file.
+3. Export it to the clipboard.
-4. Open it in a browser window.
-5. Delete the html file and buffer.
-6. Switch back to your original `colorscheme`.
+4. Restore your `colorscheme`, and any other settings it needed to change.

 Simply running `:TOhtml` only does the second step.
+In particular, the third step is difficult to remember how to do.
+Without it, `:TOhtml` usually involves tiresome saving-and-subsequently-deleting of HTML files, and fiddling with a browser.